freenowtech/protoc-wrapper/README.md

 ## Install

-Open the target folder in terminal and paste:
+Open the target folder (usually the root of the project) in terminal and paste:

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/freenowtech/protoc-wrapper/master/install.sh)"
 ```

-Follow the instruction to set the target protoc version After that you'll have 2 new files:
+Follow the instruction to set the target protoc version

+## Commit

+After that you'll have 2 new files:
 * `protocw`: the executable wrapper
 * `protocw.properties`: the config file where the target version is set

-Commit both files to source control and make sure the `.protocw` folder gets ignored (i.e. add it to `.gitignore`)
+Additionally:
+* If you are using Git, `.protocw` folder will be added to your `.gitignore`
+* If you are using Maven, the installer will try to replace the existing binary call with a call to the wrapper

+(If not using Git, please make sure `.protocw` folder is marked as ignored on your VCS of choice)

 ## Usage